Motion by curvature and large deviations for an interface dynamics on $\mathbb{Z}^2$: Model and results

-Take a curve $\gamma^N\in\Omega^N_{\text{mic}}$ (see Definition~\ref{def_state_space}) as in Figure~\ref{fig_quadrants_convex}.
-By Property~\ref{property_state_space}, $\gamma^N$ can be split into four regions.
-Let $1\leq k \leq 4$.
-Rotating the canonical reference frame $({\bf b}_1,{\bf b}_2)$ by $\pi/4 + (k-1)\pi/2$, region $k$ of the boundary is turned into the graph of a $1$-Lipschitz function $f^{N,k}$, which has slope $\pm 1$.
-The $k=1$ case is illustrated on Figure~\ref{fig_Ising_ssep_no_bords}. \\ To obtain a particle configuration with at most one particle per site, proceed then as follows.
-With each edge in the original region, associate a site.
-Put a particle in the site if the corresponding edge corresponds to a position in which $f^{N,k}$ has slope $-1$, and no particle if $f^{N,k}$ has slope $1$.
+There is a well-known bijection between the graph of $f^{N,k}$ and a particle configuration which goes as follows.
+With each edge in region $k$, associate a site.
+Put a particle in the site if the corresponding edge corresponds to an interval on which $f^{N,k}$ has derivative $-1$ and no particle if $f^{N,k}$ has derivative $1$.
 Updates of the contour dynamics away from the poles then correspond to SSEP updates, as remarked in~\eqref{eq_link_ssep_intro}.\\

-In this picture, if $\eta^{N,k} = (\eta^{N,k}(i))_i$ denotes the particle configuration obtained in region $k$ by the above mapping, with $i\in\N$ enumerating the particles sites in region $k$ with the convention that the first site has label $0$, then $\eta^{N,k}$ is associated with $f^{N,k}$ through:
+If $\eta^{N,k} = (\eta^{N,k}(i))_i$ denotes the particle configuration obtained in region $k$ by the above mapping, with the index $i\in\N$ labelling particles sites with the convention that the site associated with the first edge of region $k$ has label $0$, then $\eta^{N,k}$ and $f^{N,k}$ are related through: